matthewgetz/rotini/website/versioned_docs/version-2.0.2/index.md

 ### Version
 Program definition property "version" must be defined and of type "string".

+### Documentation
+Program definition property "documentation" must be of type "string".

 ### Configurations
 Program definition property "configurations" is the optional array of configuration objects used to setup a program configuration files.
 See the [I_Configuration](./api#i_configuration) interface for more information.
 When defined it must be an array objects that contain "id", "directory", and "file" properties.